 Offshore Precipitation Capability

 The FAA's Non-Radar Weather Radar

 Winter in the United States can produce some of the most dangerous weather for the aviation industry, including freezing rain, freezing drizzle, and sleet.
-In winter of 2019, FAA sponsored and led a field campaign, In-Cloud Icing and Large-drop Experiment (ICICLE), to collect extensive data in hazardous aircraft environments to support FAA icing research.
+In winter of 2019, the FAA sponsored and led a field campaign, In-Cloud Icing and Large-drop Experiment (ICICLE), to collect extensive data in hazardous aircraft environments to support FAA icing research.
 In collaboration with scientists and engineers from Environment and Climate Change Canada and the National Research Council of Canada, the ICICLE campaign targeted weather in Illinois and neighboring states.
-The data from the ICICLE campaign will help develop and validate icing weather tools for the identification of icing conditions an aviation user may encounter, both in the terminal and en route environments, to enable safe operations in the NAS.
+The data from the ICICLE campaign will help develop and validate icing weather tools for the identification of icing conditions an aviation user may encounter in terminal and en route environments to enable safe operations in the NAS.